First-time home buyer grant: Queensland

+New South Wales

-NSW state Government as part of its budget review for 2012 to 2013 increased the First Home Owners Grant in NSW to $15,000 but took away the stamp duty concession for established homes from first home buyers.
-The more than doubling of the First Home Owners Grant in NSW to $15,000 started from 1 July 2012 and will continue throughout 2013 with the First Home Owners Grant in NSW reducing to $10,000 in 2014.
+The New South Wales state government as part of its budget review for 2012 to 2013 increased the First Home Owners Grant in NSW to $15,000 but took away the stamp duty concession for established homes from first home buyers.
+The more than doubling of the First Home Owners Grant in New South Wales to $15,000 started from 1 July 2012 and will continue throughout 2013 with the First Home Owners Grant in NSW reducing to $10,000 in 2014.
 For non-first home buyers there is a grant of $5,000 available.

+Western Australia

-WA State Government has started first home owner grant as one-off to cheer first home buyers in WA.
-Grant is $10,000 and would be paid to buy or build the first home in WA.
+In 20204 the Western Australian state government started offering first home owner grants as a one-off for first home buyers in WA.
+The grant is $10,000 and would be paid to buy or build the first home in WA.

 Eligibility

 The eligibility criteria for a first home owners grant in Australia is as follows: